-- If you want very responsive photorealistic graphics (and have the OpenGL libraries installed) - OpenGL is a good solution (if you have the Motif extensions, this also gives GUI control) - · If you want to have the User Interface and all Visualization windows in the same window - · Only Qt can do that

-- If you want very responsive photorealistic graphics plus more interactivity (and have the OpenInventor or Qt libraries installed) - OpenInventor or Qt are good solutions - If you want GUI control, very responsive photorealistic graphics plus more interactivity (and have the Qt libraries installed). - Qt is a good solution - If you want GUI control, want to be able to pick on items to inquire about them (identity, momentum, etc.), perhaps want to render to vector formats, and a wireframe look will do - HepRep will meet your needs - If you want to render highest quality photorealistic images for use in a poster or a technical design report, and you can live without quick rotate and zoom - DAWN is the way to go - If you want to render to a 3D format that others can view in a variety of commodity browsers (including some web browser plug-ins) - VRML is the way to go - If you want to visualize a geometry that the other visualization drivers can't handle, or you need transparency or mirrors, and you don't need to visualize trajectories - · RayTracer will do it - If you want to visualization volume data, such as radiation therapy dose distributions - gMocren will meet your needs - If you just want to quickly check the geometry hierarchy, or if you want to calculate the volume or mass of any geometry hierarchy - · ASCIITree will meet your needs - You can also add your own visualization driver. - Geant4's visualization system is modular.
+- If you want very responsive photorealistic graphics (and have the OpenGL libraries installed) - OpenGL is a good solution (if you have the Motif extensions, this also gives GUI control) - If you want to have the User Interface and all Visualization windows in the same window - Only Qt can do that - If you want very responsive photorealistic graphics plus more interactivity (and have the OpenInventor or Qt libraries installed) - OpenInventor or Qt are good solutions - If you want GUI control, very responsive photorealistic graphics plus more interactivity (and have the Qt libraries installed). - Qt is a good solution - If you want GUI control, want to be able to pick on items to inquire about them (identity, momentum, etc.), perhaps want to render to vector formats, and a wireframe look will do - HepRep will meet your needs - If you want to render highest quality photorealistic images for use in a poster or a technical design report, and you can live without quick rotate and zoom - DAWN is the way to go - If you want to render to a 3D format that others can view in a variety of commodity browsers (including some web browser plug-ins) - VRML is the way to go - If you want to visualize a geometry that the other visualization drivers can't handle, or you need transparency or mirrors, and you don't need to visualize trajectories - · RayTracer will do it - If you want to visualization volume data, such as radiation therapy dose distributions - gMocren will meet your needs - If you just want to quickly check the geometry hierarchy, or if you want to calculate the volume or mass of any geometry hierarchy - ASCIITree will meet your needs - If you to interact with your application with a Web Broswser - Wt will do it.
+WARNING: this driver is experimental and should be used with caution - You can also add your own visualization driver. - Geant4's visualization system is modular.
 By creating just three new classes, you can direct Geant4 information to your own visualization system.